dgknca/portfolio-v1/README.md

 My personal portfolio.

-To run locally, yarn and yarn dev, then open http://localhost:3000.
+To run locally, `yarn` and `yarn dev`, then open http://localhost:3000.